qwelias/qwelias.github.io/md/cv.md

 Help with development.

 **Done**:
-- prototype and implemention of a web-based slides constructor
+- prototype and implementation of a web-based slides constructor
 - implemented modular reddit-like comments block with real-time updates
 - wrapped the system into Docker containers and linked them
 - various system improvements